avinash201199/stopwatch/README.md

 # Stop Watch using HTML,CSS and JavaScript

+A Digital Clock which represents the time in DD:HH:MM:SS (day:hour:minute:second) format.
+To enhance the visual appearance it can be viewed in both dark and light modes.
+Facilitates Start,Stop,Reset,Lap and Clear Lap by a mere click of a button.

 # Note : Create an issue first then make pull request :)

 ### How to contribute 😎<br>